 - Teach undergraduate, graduate, and doctoral-level courses in developmental psychology, and establish a program of empirical research.
 Some positions require individuals to attract external funding for research.
 Research specialties in infant, child, adolescent, adulthood, geropsychology, and developmental disabilities.
 Usually a PhD is required.

 - Provide a number of psychological services, including psychometric evaluation, data collection and analysis.
 Perform specific tasks in implementing programs using psychological techniques with designated clients.
 Conduct observations, record data, and perform statistical analyses of data for approved program design, and evaluation for research projects.
 Usually a master's degree is required.

 - Provide professional psychological treatment services to help children, adolescents or adults.
 Provide, supervise and/or coordinate and provide direction for professional psychological services including diagnostic evaluations, group and individual counseling, and develop behavior programs for the individual client treatment.
 Participate in deciding whether to admit people to hospitals or clinics for treatment; refer people to appropriate services; coordinate entry into schools, nursing homes, community residences, or other facilities.
-A PhD and certification required.
+A master's or a PhD and licensure required.

 If you are interested in how and why people change over the course of their lives, or you want to help those with mental health issues and developmental disabilities, you should consider a career in developmental psychology.